-Computer Aided Design and Virtual Reality are becoming increasingly important tools for industrial design applications.
-In particular large and high-end engineering projects such as cars or airplanes are already engineered almost entirely digital, as the cost for building physical mockups of such objects is very high.
-In practice however, this digital design is not as simple as it might first seem, as there are several problems and complication arising from conflicting demands of the different groups involved in such a project, namely CAD engineers, designers, VR specialists, and company executives.
+Computer aided design (CAD) and virtual reality (VR) are becoming increasingly important tools for industrial design applications.
+In particular large high-end engineering projects such as cars or airplanes are already engineered almost entirely digital, as the cost for building physical mockups of such objects is prohibitively high.
+In practice visualization of such a digital design is not as straightforward as it might first seem, as there are several problems and complication arising from conflicting demands of the different groups involved in such a project, namely CAD engineers, designers, VR specialists, and company executives.

-CAD Engineers work on the raw geometric data of the model, usually using freeform data such as NURBS Surfaces [PT97].
-The main objective of the CAD engineer is to model the individual geometric components of the car, and to perform evaluations like stress analysis, crash tests, or assembly simulation.
-For that reasons, CAD engineers are mostly interested in the highest possible geometric accuracy, as e.g. an assembly simulation can easily produce wrong results when working on approximated data.
-Photorealistic rendering quality is usually not an objective for CAD designers - in fact, most of their tools do not even support reasonable material properties or even texture coordinates.
+CAD engineers work on the raw geometric data of the model, usually using freeform data such as NURBS surfaces [19].
+The main objective of a CAD engineer is to model the individual geometric components of the car, and to perform evaluations like stress analysis, crash tests, or assembly simulation.
+For that reasons, CAD engineers are mostly interested in the highest possible geometric accuracy, as e.g. an assembly simulation can easily produce wrong results when working on approximated data.Photo-realistic rendering quality is usually not an objective for CAD designers - in fact, most of their tools do not even support reasonable material properties or even texture coordinates.

-Designers: In contrast to CAD engineers, designers are usually interested in producing photorealistic results.
-As designers are responsible for the eventual look of the car to the customer, they strongly depend on the ability to predict how the model will eventually look in reality.
-For this reason, designers are usually interested in the highest rendering quality possible, and are particularly interested in realistic surface appearance, lighting effects like shadows, (accurate!) reflection and refraction, and if possible even global illumination.
+Designers are in contrast to CAD engineers usually interested in producing photo-realistic results.
+As designers are responsible for the eventual look of the car, they strongly depend on the ability to predict how the model will look in reality.
+For this reason, designers usually prefer the highest rendering quality possible, and are particularly interested in realistic surface appearance, physically-correct lighting effects like shadows, accurate reflection and refraction, and if possible even global illumination.

-Decision makers use visualizations - supplied by the designers or VR specialists - to evaluate and judge different variants of a model.
-As a decision for or against a certain variant may have significant financial consequences, decision makers require that what they see in VR is faithful to reality, and that both the geometry as well as the model appearance is as accurate as possible.
+Decision makers use visualizations supplied by the designers or VR specialists to evaluate and judge different variants of a model.
+As a decision for or against a certain variant may have significant financial consequences, decision makers require that what they see in VR is faithful to reality, and is as accurate as possible.
 Additionally, they are often neither computer specialists nor graphics experts, and thus have to take their decisions solely based on what they are being shown by the VR specialists.

-VR Specialists have the task of taking the data prepared by CAD engineers and designers, and generating an interactive visualization for the decision makers.
-Unfortunately, the above-mentioned goals - high accuracy, high realism, and high performance - are in stark conflict to each other: In order to satisfy the interactivity constraints, virtually all of todays VR systems are built on triangle rasterization.
-With that however, rendering complete models at full accuracy is not possible, as freeform surfaces cannot be rendered directly, and the amount of triangles generated by a high-quality tessellation is in the order of tens of millions of triangles.
-Thus, VR specialists usually deliver their presentation on specially prepared "VR models" of the real data.
-In the best case, this involves a lot of various tools and manual effort for converting the model, tesselating, simplifying, removing invisible parts, and for fixing polygon orientations, degeneracies, and surface cracks, etc. In the worst case, this leads to costly remodeling a completely new, simpler version of the original CAD model.
+VR Specialists have the task of taking the data prepared by CAD engineers and designers, and generating an interactive visualization.
+Unfortunately, the above-mentioned goals, high accuracy, high realism, and real-time performance, are in conflict to each other: In order to satisfy interactivity constraints, virtually all of todays VR systems are built on triangle rasterization.
+With that however, rendering complete models at full geometric accuracy is not possible, as freeform surfaces cannot be rendered directly, and the amount of triangles generated by a high-quality tessellation is in the order of tens of millions of triangles.
+Thus, VR specialists usually deliver their presentation on specially prepared VR models of the real data.
+In the best case, this only involves a lot of various tools and manual effort for converting the model, tesselating, simplifying, removing invisible parts, and for fixing polygon orientations, degeneracies, and surface cracks, etc. In the worst case, this leads to costly remodeling a completely new, simpler version of the original CAD model.